 The arrays of strings have a special meaning for the main() function.
 Its parameter list do not have to be empty.
 It can contain two parameters, which are usually (the names can be changed) called argc and argv.
 The first one is of int type and the second one is an array of pointers to strings.
 Both of them are used for passing to the main() function the program arguments.
 As an example of such arguments the options of Unix shell commands may be given.
 Each of the argument is interpreted by the program as a string.
 If there is more than one argument then they are separated by whitespaces.
-Those strings (arguments) are stored in the argv array and the number of them is stored in the argc parameter.
-It is vital to know, that the argc parameter has always the value equal at least one.
+Those strings (arguments) are stored in the argv array and the number of them argc parameter.
+It is vital to know, that the value of the argc parameter is always at least one.
 This is because the argv array stores in its first element the fully qualified name of the program, i.e. the name of the program's executable file in the form of its full path.
-The next slide contains a program that prints on screen, in separate lines, the arguments which are passed to it.
+The next slide contains a program that prints in separate lines on the screen its arguments.